 Reserve a lecture hall equipped with a video projector.
 100 seats are usually sufficient for participants, the jury, media and audience.
 Please inform us about your venue.

 Invite Bachelor and Master students, PhD candidates, post-docs, young professionals and junior professors (18 years or older).
 All disciplines are welcome, including the arts, humanities, natural and social sciences.
 The easiest ways to distribute a call for applications are email lists, social media, your website, press releases and posters.
 Usually this requires a great deal of effort, we therefore suggest you to start early.
 The goal is to have a minimum of 15 participants well-balanced in terms of discipline and gender.

-The jury should not have less than 6 members.
+It is strongly recommended that the jury should not have less than 5 members.
 It should be comprised of highly respected representatives of academia and business.
 You should aim for gender-balance and an interdisciplinary mix.
 Please appoint a jury chair.
 Gather all jury members for a briefing on their role and the scoring system.
 After the Falling Walls Lab, the jury convenes to choose the winner.
 If the jury fails to agree, the chairperson moderates the discussion until a final decision has been made.
 The evaluation criteria are (a) the breakthrough factor (how new and outstanding is the proposed idea?), (b) relevance and impact (how relevant is the idea for the discipline and beyond?) and (c) structure/performance (how convincing is the presentation?).